Comprehensive guide and history of grandfathered (disallowed) unicode character general top-level (gTLD) domain names.

 To function within the internet’s infrastructure, these special characters are encoded into an ASCII-compatible format called punycode, prefixed with "xn--".
 For example, "music♫.com" becomes "xn--music-ht1c.com" in punycode.

-With the exception of the information symbol (ℹ), trademark symbol (™️) and "m" emoji (Ⓜ️), a unicode character or emoji must be converted into punycode to work as a domain name.
+With the exception of the information symbol (ℹ), trademark symbol (™️) and "m" emoji (Ⓜ️), a unicode character or emoji must be converted into punycode to function as a domain name.
 Punycode is a character encoding method used for IDNs.
 This representation is used when registering domains containing special characters.
-The ASCII representation starts with the prefix "xn--" and is followed by the unicode character(s) or emoji(s) encoded as punycode.
-For example, "xn--qei" is "❤" and "xn--yp8h" is "👍" when converted back to Unicode.
+The ASCII representation starts with the prefix "xn--" and is appended with the unicode character(s) or emoji(s) encoded as punycode.

-Each emoji has a unique punycode representation.
-For example, "😉" is represented as "xn--n28h" and "☚" as "xn--b4h".
+Each unicode character and emoji has a unique punycode representation.
+Unicode characters can be identified by their individual length of xn--123, while emojis can be identified by their individual length of xn--1234.
+When combined with other letters, numbers, and dashes, their punycode values change.
 There are several tools on the internet that help with converting unicode characters and emojis to punycode and back, but the most popular is punycoder.com.
+Here are some examples:

 While it is possible to register disallowed unicode character and emoji domain names on some country-code top-level domains (ccTLDs) to this day, it is NOT POSSIBLE (since 2010) to register disallowed unicode character or emoji domain names on general top-level domains (gTLDs).